 Seeing what goes into digital strategy is the first part of understanding the career altogether.
 In short, digital strategists are the brainstormers.
 Thus, it is of the utmost importance that discoveries are made to reach consumers through their market research.
 Once the consumer need is discovered, digital strategists begin to create market concepts and strategies for the digital products.
 The average digital strategist salary is around $67,000 per year however can go up from there.
 Becoming a digital strategy director allows that range to go up towards roughly $75,000 – $110,000 per year.

 Ade McCormack, a digital strategist spoke with BCS, The Chartered Institute for IT in 2015.
 McCormack described his position as focusing on “advising his companies on how the world is changing, and how they can capitalize on these changes.”
 (BCS, 2015).

 Digital Strategy Careers vs. Content & Social Media Strategy Careers

 A Content Strategist is the person behind content generation not only online, but offline.
 Unsurprisingly, a Digital Strategist, however, has their content stay specifically online.
 Furthermore, Digital Strategist are far more prone to connect the space that exists between the digital and traditional marketing realms.

-How Do I Become a Digital Strategist?
+How Do I Launch a Digital Strategy Career?